Hydroponic Grow Light Calculator

 🏠 Should I use a grow tent?

-A grow tent is not required but makes a significant difference.
-The reflective interior walls bounce light back onto your plants, effectively increasing your PPFD without buying a bigger light.
-A tent also lets you control temperature, humidity, and airflow much more precisely.
-The VIVOSUN 2×4 tent at $89.98 is a great starter size for herb and vegetable growing.
+A grow tent is not required but makes a real difference.
+The reflective interior walls bounce light back onto your plants, so you effectively increase PPFD without buying a bigger panel.
+A tent also lets you control temperature, humidity, and airflow much more precisely, and it stops light spilling across a studio at 11pm.
+The VIVOSUN 2×4 tent at $89.98 is a good starter size for herb and vegetable growing.